Shubhaaam7/Blog-Application/README.md

 Blog Application
-This repo represent blog application including create new blog post, update existing blog post and able to delete blog post as well as view all blog blog. blog application created using .NET CORE MVC & SQL SERVER ScreenShots-
+This repo represents blog applications including creating new blog posts, updating existing blog posts, and able to delete blog posts as well as viewing all blogs. blog application created using .NET CORE MVC & SQL SERVER.

+Note - For the Database, you can refer to script.sql added into repo.
+ScreenShots-

 1) Blog Post Home Page